dquadros/RPTerm/README.md

 ## Software Development

-The software was developed under Windows, with the standard Raspberry Pi Pico C/C++ SDK v1.3.0. tinyusb should v0.13.0.
+The software was developed under Windows, with the standard Raspberry Pi Pico C/C++ SDK v1.3.0, with tinyusb v0.13.0.

 It should compile under other operating systems supported by the SDK.

 ## Hardware